JetBrains/kotlin-multiplatform-dev-docs/topics/kotlin-multiplatform-roadmap.md

 The KMP IDE will have a variety of free options.
 The exact licensing and pricing schema will be announced at a later date.

-### Will I now have to switch between not 4 but 5 IDEs?
+### Will I have to switch between not 4 but 5 IDEs?

 No, our aim is quite the opposite – we want to reduce the number of IDEs you need to use.
 The KMP IDE is designed to consolidate your development workflow, allowing you to perform most of your daily coding and